Blog

 A claim denial.

-Your billing manager sighs, opens the file, and begins the forensic investigation.
+Your billing manager sighs and opens the file and begins the forensic investigation.
 Was it a coding error?
-A missing signature?
-A contradiction between the OASIS assessment and the clinical notes?
+Was it a missing signature?
+Was there a contradiction between the OASIS assessment and the clinical notes?

-They'll spend the next three hours fixing a mistake that happened three weeks ago, one that will delay payment by 30-45 days and cost your agency an average of $25 to rework.
+They will spend the next three hours fixing a mistake that happened three weeks ago.
+This error will delay payment by 30 to 45 days and cost your agency an average of $25 to rework.

-Multiply that across the 15-20% of home health claims that get denied on first submission, and you're looking at tens of thousands of dollars in preventable losses every quarter.
+Multiply that across the 15 to 20% of home health claims that get denied on first submission and you are looking at tens of thousands of dollars in preventable losses every quarter.

-This is the fundamental flaw of traditional home health revenue cycle management: it's designed to be reactive.
-Your billing team becomes a cleanup crew, constantly looking in the rearview mirror to fix documentation gaps left behind by clinical staff.
+This is the fundamental flaw of traditional home health revenue cycle management.
+It is designed to be reactive.
+Your billing team becomes a cleanup crew constantly looking in the rearview mirror to fix documentation gaps left behind by clinical staff.

 You need to be defensive.

-Here's why the "post-claim" billing model is killing your cash velocity and how AI is flipping the script to prevent denials before they happen.
+Here is why the post-claim billing model is killing your cash velocity and how AI is flipping the script to prevent denials before they happen.

 The $118 Billion Problem: Why Home Health Billing Breaks Down

-Revenue cycle inefficiency costs the U.S. healthcare system over $250 billion annually, with administrative complexity being the primary culprit.
-In home health specifically, the problem intensifies due to:
+Revenue cycle inefficiency costs the U.S. healthcare system over $250 billion annually with administrative complexity being the primary culprit.
+In home health specifically the problem intensifies due to several factors.

 Complex coding requirements under PDGM's 30-day payment model